-Initially, I interviewed Michelle back in December of 2013.
-Since that time she’s had AMAZING success with her blog.
-So I thought it would be fun to catch up with her and find out how she did it and what’s next for this professional blogger.
+Initially, I interviewed Michelle Schroeder-Gardner back in December of 2013.
+Since that time she’s had AMAZING success with her personal finance blog, Making Sense of Cents.
+So, I thought it would be fun to catch up with Michelle and find out how she’s doing and what’s next for this professional blogger.

 Tell us a little bit about yourself and your blogging journey.

 I started blogging in August of 2011.
 Back then, I started my blog just as a way to connect with others who are doing something similar to me (paying off debt) and so that I could keep track of my financial progress.
 I started it purely as a hobby, and I never thought that I would ever make any money online.
 I never even thought about making money online or blogging full-time once.

 Before I knew it, my business was growing before my eyes.
 I didn’t mean for it to become my business, but it turned into something that I still love today.
 After around two years of blogging, I left my day job to blog full-time.
 It has now been around 2.5 years since I left my previous job.

 I now try to focus on my blog as much as I can.
 I don’t write for many others anymore, and that is so that I can continue to grow my own blog and increase my income.
 It’s been the best decision ever for me!
 I now have a book on the way, my blog is growing faster than ever, and I am in the very beginning stages of creating my own course as well.

 Give us an example of how you first monetized your blog.

 I earned my very first $100 through an advertisement on my blog.
 My blogging friend knew of an advertiser who needed more blogs to advertise on.
 It was easy and so much fun to actually earn something through my blog.